sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 > Leaders (to Jesus): We cannot answer your question.
 > Jesus: I won't answer your question either.

 *TODO*: confirm the order of these incidents.
 I suspect the healing (outside the Temple) happened before the teaching (inside the Temple).
+I believe so: http://www.welcometohosanna.com/LIFE_OF_JESUS/036_Ministry16JourneyToJerusalem.htm.
+The visit in John would not be the same as the last visit recorded in Matthew.
+So by the end of His ministry, Jesus had a different strategy in answering these sorts of questions than at the beginning.

 Jesus does not directly answer their question: He asks them another question in response.
 To fully appreciate the line of reasoning Jesus takes here, we have to review an incident earlier in His ministry.